Real homogenous spaces, Galois cohomology, and Reeder puzzles: Introduction

 The rest of the paper is structured as follows.
 In Section \ref{sec:1} we recall results of \cite{Bo}.
 In Sections \ref{sec:compact} and \ref{sec:inner} we compute the moves $\T_i$ in the case when $G$ is compact and when it is a noncompact inner form of a compact group, respectively.
 In particular, in Section \ref{sec:inner} we prove Theorem \ref{thm:inner} describing the pointed set $H^1(\R,G)$ for an {\em inner} form $G$ of a compact simply connected simple group in terms of the corresponding generalized Reeder puzzle.
 In Section \ref{sec:outer} we prove Theorem \ref{cor:Theorem-3-Bo}, which reduces computing the Galois cohomology of an {\em outer} form of a compact, simply connected, simple $\R$-group to computing Galois cohomology of an {\em inner} form of another compact group.
-In Sections \ref{sec:An}--\ref{sec:G2}, using Theorems \ref{thm:inner} and \ref{cor:Theorem-3-Bo}, we solve the generalized Reeder puzzles for all isomorphism classes of simply connected absolutely simple $\R$-groups $G$.
+In Section \ref{sec:Kac} we describe the generalized Reeder puzzle for $G$ in terms of the Kac diagram of $G$ from \cite[Table 7]{OV}.
+In Sections \ref{sec:An}--\ref{sec:G2} we solve the generalized Reeder puzzles for all isomorphism classes of simply connected absolutely simple $\R$-groups $G$.
 We state the assertions necessary for our calculations, but omit straightforward proofs for brevity.
 In the last Section \ref{sec:examples} we describe our method of answering Questions \ref{q:2} and \ref{q:1} for all simply connected $H$ (not necessarily simple), and we give examples of calculations using results of Sections \ref{sec:An}--\ref{sec:G2}.